wallstop/malbolge-toolkit/README.md

 **New to Malbolge?** Start with our [Malbolge Primer](docs/MALBOLGE_PRIMER.md) to understand what Malbolge is and why this project exists!

+## What You'll Learn

+By using this project, you'll gain hands-on experience with:

+- **Automated Code Generation**: See how AI search algorithms can write code that humans can't
+- **Constraint Solving**: Understanding breadth-first search, branch pruning, and state caching
+- **Esoteric Computing**: Explore ternary arithmetic and non-binary computing models
+- **Language Design**: Appreciate what makes a language "hard" and how complexity emerges
+- **Performance Optimization**: Learn about caching strategies and search space reduction

+This isn't just about Malbolge - it's about algorithm design, optimization, and computational thinking!

 ## What is Malbolge?

 Malbolge (named after the 8th circle of Hell) is an esoteric programming language designed in 1998 to be **as difficult as possible** to program in.
 It features:

 - Self-modifying code that encrypts itself after each instruction
 - Base-3 (ternary) arithmetic instead of binary
 - Only 8 valid instructions with counter-intuitive behavior